ilanschnell/bitarray/README.rst

    Extend bitarray with up to ``n`` bytes read from file object ``f`` (or any other binary stream what supports a ``.read()`` method, e.g. ``io.BytesIO``).
    Each read byte will add eight bits to the bitarray.
-When ``n`` is omitted or negative, all bytes until EOF are read.
+When ``n`` is omitted or negative, all bytes until EOF is reached.
 When ``n`` is non-negative but exceeds the data available, ``EOFError`` is raised (but the available data is still read and appended).